-The SQA Advanced Diploma Business may allow students to progress to qualifications offered by professional bodies, such as the Chartered Management Institute and the Chartered Institute of Management Accountants (CIMA).
-Refer to Appendix 3: Professional Body Recognition, for more detailed information.
+The SQA Advanced Diploma in Business with HRM may allow students to progress to qualifications offered by professional bodies, such as the Chartered Management Institute and the Chartered Institute of Management Accountants (CIMA).
+Refer to Appendix 3: Professional Body Recognition for more detailed information.